MaxLascombe/small-side-projects/README.md

 ## Pong (pong.html)

 A very basic game of pong.
+The paddles move with s/w and the up/down keys.

 ## War (war.html)